-There are a number of other genetic mutations that are associated with breast cancer, but BRCA genes are by far the most common cause of family-related breast cancer.
+There are other genes linked to breast cancer, but the BRCA genes are by far the most common cause of family-related breast cancer.

-- Breast cancer or other abnormalities of the breast tissue
+- Breast cancer or other problems with the breasts

-- Previous breast exposure to radiation therapy before age 30 years
+- Radiation therapy to the breast before the age 30 years

-- First menstrual period before age 13 years
+- First monthly period before age 13 years

 - Menopause after age 51 years

-- Prolonged use of hormone replacement therapy particularly after menopause
+- Long-term use of hormone replacement therapy (HRT), mainly after menopause

-- Consuming 3 or more alcoholic drinks per day
+- 3 or more alcoholic drinks a day

-In the US, Caucasian, Hawaiian, and African American women have the highest rates of breast cancer.
+In the US, White, Hawaiian, and Black women have the highest rates of breast cancer.
 The lowest rates occur among Korean, American Indian, and Vietnamese women.